 What The Uproar Over Kanye West Might Reveal About Black Voters

-Kanye West's noisy flirtation with the Republican Party and President Trump has led to conservatives embracing him and Black people casting him out.
-Gene Demby of NPR's Code Switch says that the controversy illuminates some important dynamics about black voting and partisanship.
+Gene Demby of NPR's Code Switch says Kanye West's noisy flirtation with the Republican Party illuminates some important dynamics about black voting and partisanship.

 MARY LOUISE KELLY, HOST: